 Gallstones are hard, pebble-like deposits that form inside the gallbladder.
 They may be as small as a grain of sand or as large as a golf ball.
 Specialists at the Center for Advanced Digestive Care (CADC) at NewYork-Presbyterian/Weill Cornell Medical Center are experienced in diagnosing and treating gallstones.
 They use a multidisciplinary, novel approach to managing gallstones and tailor treatment to the needs of each patient.

 Symptoms of Gallstones

 Patients with gallstones that become large enough to block a duct may experience:

 Some patients with gallstones have surgery to remove the gallbladder.
 CADC surgeons use minimally invasive laparoscopy to perform this procedure in most patients, which is associated with a shorter hospital stay, smaller incisions, less blood loss, a quicker recovery, and a faster return to normal activities

 ERCP and a procedure called a sphincterotomy (a surgical cut into the muscle in the common bile duct) may be performed to treat gallstones, and in some instances drain the gallbladder.
 The interventional endoscopists at the CADC also employ "laser lithotripsy" and mechanical lithotripsy to destroy gallstones using a minimally invasive approach during endoscopy.

 How can I make an appointment to see an advanced endoscopist?

-Our specialists are experienced in diagnosing and treating gallstones.
-An interdisciplinary team of gastrointestinal specialists in endoscopy, radiology, and surgery work together as a team to provide each patient with coordinated, advanced, and individualized care.
+At the CADC, specialists in gastrointestinal endoscopy, radiology, and surgery work together as an interdisciplinary team to provide each patient with coordinated, advanced, and individualized care.
 Please contact our Advanced Interventional Endoscopy team to discuss your case.